katherinechurchill/katherinechurchill.github.io/index.md

 ### Blog Post | Design Thinking

 IBM’s office is covered in sticky notes.
 Little neon squares dot up and down the walls, working together to weave ideas into solutions.
-They’re scribbled with ideas that are innovative, courageous, and bold – the ones that question.
+They’re scribbled with drawings and notes intended to communicate ideas that are bold, innovative, and courageous– the ones that question the status quo and boldly ask how we can be better.
+Although design is often measured by its outcome or product, the act of design is actually hidden in the process.

+The Loop

 observe <-> reflect <-> make

 The Design Thinking process is a loop of reinvention.
 Its main goal is concerned with user experience: creating a framework to solve users’ problems at the speed and scale of a modern enterprise like IBM.
 The sticky notes give anyone a tactile way to Make: to give tangible form to abstract ideas and, in turn, convert intent into reality.
-These ideas begin with Observing the problem and trying to pin-down what others let loose: this is figuring out what’s important to the users, and then contrasting it against the user’s expectations.
+These ideas begin with Observing the problem and trying to pin-down what others let loose.
+This is figuring out what’s important to the users, and then contrasting it against the user’s expectations.
 Bouncing in the middle between Observe and Make is Reflection; at first, this is the synthesis of what was gathered through observation.
 Observation becomes Reflection when teammates synthesize what was learned, and then come up with a plan of attack.

+The Principles

+Design Thinking vacillates between three principles.
+Restless reinvention reigns supreme in a world that is moving faster than it has ever before.
+Reworking everything or even starting from scratch empowers new methods and thought: we don’t get stuck on an old method or process, and constantly adopt new ones.
+The second principle, concerned with maintaining empowered and diverse teams, was established by empowered and diverse teams who understand the importance of generating varied ideas.
+The weightiest principle of the three is a focus on user outcomes as a measure of success – “did we fulfill our users’ needs?” – in the process of moving from idea to outcome.

+Design Thinking has the power to be the great equalizer.
+It offers a new start to old ideas and encourages failure to be a generator of audacity, boldness, courage, and a break-through.

+***

 ### Blog Post | Recycling